-1.4.4.7 During annual surveys of pipelines their testing in operation by applying a pressure and temperature and using the limit parameters of the pumps and compressors shall be combined with testing in operation of their pump and compressor stations, shut-off and safety valves, remote by operated drives.

-1.4.4.8 Intermediate surveys of the subsea pipeline shall be carried out between special surveys within the terms agreed whith the Register.

-The scope of survey shall be established by the Register.

-1.4.4.9 Occasional surveys of the subsea pipelines or their individual components are performed upon submission for survey in all cases other than initial and periodical surveys.
+- 1.4.4.7 During special surveys of pipelines their testing under pressure shall be combined with testing in operation of their pump and compressor stations, shutoff and safety valves, remote by operated drives. - 1.4.4.8 Intermediate survey of the subsea pipeline shall be carried out between special surveys instead of the second or third survey by agreement with the Register.
+The scope of survey shall be established by the Register. - 1.4.4.9 Occasional surveys of the subsea pipelines or their individual components are performed upon submission for survey in all cases other than initial and periodical surveys.
 Occasional survey is carried out to assess permissible detected defects or damages after an accident, including those that result in pipeline leaks, spillage of fluids and emissions of gaseous transported media.